 Epilepsy and addiction are synergistically linked.
 They potentiate each other.
 But sadly, many epileptologists overlook this clinical connection.
 In my experience, epileptics benefit from diets that eliminate common addictions, such as alcohol, tobacco, honey, sugar, coffee, tea, cola, chocolate, and vanilla.
 This seems to raise the seizure threshold and lower the frequency and severity of seizures, as well as the need for medication.
 Sickness needs nutrition, not addiction.

 Government is like ranching, and citizens are like cattle.
 Cattle think that ranchers are taking care of them by giving them food, water, and land.
 Likewise, citizens think, hope, or pretend, that governments are taking care of them by giving them rights, protection, and money.
-But in fact, both cattle and citizens are being bred, misled, and bled for profit.
-Like cattle, citizens are bred, misled, and bled by bloviating Big Brothers whose insatiable states, profligate professions, and mendacious media use citizenship like a branding iron.
+But in fact, both cattle and citizens are bred, misled, and bled for profit.
+So citizens belong to bloviating Big Brothers whose insatiable states, profligate professions, and mendacious media use citizenship like a branding iron.

 EUGENICS & EUTHENICS